…and to move them, we’ve got to be really good at it!

 When we recognize our role centers on people, we become more adept at impacting the lives of teachers and students both.

 Scott Murphy joined PEBC in 2011.
 He consults both nationally and locally with emphasis on leadership, collaboration and facilitative development.
 He works with district leaders, principals and teacher leaders on creating engaging environments worthy of our teachers and students.

 Scott is a lab facilitator for the Facilitation Institute.
-Join him at his next Institute on Dec.
-11 and 12, 2018 in Denver.
+Join him at his next Institute on Jan.
+29-30, 2020 in Denver.
 Click here to register.
 Click here to see a list of all upcoming Institutes.